bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 ### The CTDizzle Mk4

 This is the fourth rendition of the CTDizzle.
-Its construction is a little different from the original CTD, as it uses some different sensors and parts.
+Its construction is a little different from the original OpenCTD, as it uses some different sensors and parts.
 It costs about 700 USD to build and doesn't require any tools that can't be easily found at your local hardware store.
 If you have all the parts and tools on hand, you should be able to build it in a weekend!

 ![Versions](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/Versions.jpg)
 *Left to Right: CTDizzle Mk1, Mk3, and Mk4.
-The Mk2 is currently being used as a doorstop somewhere.*
+The Mk2 is currently being used as a doorstop*

 #### Specifications